Some people become upset if they believe to be consuming GMO products. But what does GMO actually mean?

 The American Academy of Environmental Medicine (AAEM) urges doctors to prescribe non-GMO diets for all patients.
 They cite animal studies showing organ damage, gastrointestinal and immune system disorders, accelerated aging, and infertility.
 Human studies show how genetically modified (GM) food can leave material behind inside us, possibly causing long-term problems.
-Genes inserted into GM soy, for example, can transfer into the DNA of bacteria living inside us, and that the toxic insecticide produced by GM corn was found in the blood of pregnant women and their unborn fetuses.
+Genes inserted into GM soy, for example, can transfer into the DNA of bacteria living inside us.
+The toxic insecticide produced by GM corn was found in the blood of pregnant women and their unborn fetuses.

 Numerous health problems increased after GMOs were introduced in 1996.
-The percentage of Americans with three or more chronic illnesses jumped from 7% to 13% in just nine years; food allergies skyrocketed, and disorders such as autism, reproductive disorders, digestive problems, and others are on the rise.
+The percentage of Americans with three or more chronic illnesses jumped from 7% to 13%.
+In just nine years food allergies skyrocketed along with disorders such as autism, reproductive disorders, and digestive problems.
 Although there is not sufficient research to confirm that GMOs are a contributing factor, doctors groups such as the AAEM tell us not to wait before we start protecting ourselves, and especially our children who are most at risk.

-The American Public Health Association and American Nurses Association are among many medical groups that condemn the use of GM bovine growth hormone because the milk from treated cows has more of the hormone IGF-1 (insulin-like growth factor 1)―which is linked to cancer.
+The American Public Health Association and American Nurses Association are among many medical groups that condemn the use of GM bovine growth hormone because the milk from treated cows has more of the hormone IGF-1 (insulin-like growth factor 1) linked to cancer.

 GMOs cross pollinate, and their seeds can travel.
 It is impossible to fully clean up our contaminated gene pool.
 Self-propagating GMO pollution will outlast the effects of global warming and nuclear waste.
 The potential impact is huge, threatening the health of future generations.
 GMO contamination has also caused economic losses for organic and non-GMO farmers who often struggle to keep their crops pure.